josehu07/summerset/publish/crossword/ARTIFACT.md

+ADD NOTICE: This branch is at an older commit where the artifact was prepared.
+Please use this branch for artifact evaluation, but be aware that the main Summerset codebase could have seen toolchain overhauls.
+Check out the [main branch](https://github.com/josehu07/summerset) if interested!

 ## Node Setup Memos

 For a shell command, `$` indicates running it on the local development machine, while `%` indicates running it on a CloudLab remote host.